 Psychotherapy in Newcastle: at my private counselling practice a wide range of counselling services is offered and Psychotherapy is one of them.
 Psychotherapy; in particular psychodynamic emphasises that some psychological difficulty can be linked to past experiences, relationships and unresolved conflicts, in particular childhood.
 Research suggests that for some people this can be effective for anxiety and depression.
 During your first session we can discuss your needs, wants and concerns and a treatment plan is discussed.
 Please note this therapy is not suitable for everyone and sometimes commencing with counselling is the preferred option and then incorporating psychotherapy.

 Psychotherapy aims to uncover how your previous experiences may contribute to how you behave, feel and relate to yourself and others within the current moment.
 You will be supported in exploring patterns within your life as well as life events, experiences and the language you might be using to describe self and patterns.
+I am passionate in sharing knowledge of ‘shadow self’, supporting clients to explore their own to increase awareness of the unconscious and ego states that’s driving thoughts, feelings and behaviour.
 Within my practice I place importance of the body and mind connection which will also be an experience within this type of therapy.

 As a Psychodynamic trained Psychologist I have an interest in Object Relation Theory; ego, attachment and self psychology.